 Deputies regularly attend community and advisory council meetings to hear and help address community concerns, and they work closely with County Code Enforcement to help implement community cleanup programs.

 To learn more about these and other community activities and programs supported and maintained by the San Mateo County Sheriff’s Office, please see below.

-CARON is a community based, non-profit organization of the San Mateo County Sheriff's Office.
+Community Alliance to Revitalize Our Neighborhood (C.A.R.O.N) is a San Mateo County Sheriff's Office community based, non-profit organization.
 C.A.R.O.N.’s mission is to promote healthy communities by cultivating the relationship between law enforcement and the community by empowering families with education, knowledge, and resources.

 The programs we offer, include: Home Visits, Drug and Gang Workshops, Police Academies, Community Dialogues, Youth Mentorship, Leadership Academy, Educational Field Trips, Neighborhood Watch Programs, and Parenting Classes.
 Visit C.A.R.O.N. website